 With hurricane Hannah sure to ruin the fishing over the weekend, the Basswife and I headed out on Friday to visit Lake Pelham.
-Pelham is rated as one of the top 10 bass lakes in Northern Virginia so we were anxious to see if that also meant that you did not need as much skill.
+Pelham is rated as one of the top 10 bass lakes in Northern Virginia, so we were anxious to see if that also meant that you did not need as much skill.
 Would there be so many fish here that there might be a few dumb ones left for us?

 In my previous post on Mountain Run Lake, I commented on the agony associated with obtaining the necessary permits required to fish on both Mountain Run and Pelham.
 To recap, to fish on either of these lakes, you need to go to the Culpeper town hall and buy both a fishing and boating permit.
-Without these licenses you run the risk of getting a ticket.
+Without these licenses, you run the risk of getting a ticket.
 They do check from time to time at the boat launch so please be aware of that.

 We were able to skim most of the way, but I did have to use a foot over the side into the thick muck of the bottom to move us about 30 yards.
-It’s about 100 yards of intermittent pushing and pulling to get out to the point where I could drop the trolling motor and proceed under power.
+It’s about 100 yards of intermittent pushing and pulling to get out so I can drop the trolling motor and proceed under power.
 As you can see from the map above, I marked the points in our track where we hit 4 feet and 6 feet deep.
 I was amazed that so much of the lake could be so shallow.
-I did not expect to find any bass in shallow water in the middle of summer, so we proceeded on to the southern portion of the lake with the intent of fishing up the far bank in search of deeper water and more fish.
+I did not expect to find any bass in shallow water in the middle of summer, so we proceeded to the southern portion of the lake with the intent of fishing up the far bank in search of deeper water and more fish.

 It was not until we started to work the eastern bank that the water got to be consistently 6 or 7 feet deep.
-As we drifted the shore line, we started to pick up small bass in the 6 to 8 inch range, but nothing very big.
+As we drifted the shoreline, we started to pick up small bass in the 6-to-8-inch range, but nothing very big.
 We were using typical plastic lures — Gulp and Powerbait worms or grubs.
 I was amazed at the number of small bass that would attack my black worm within 10 feet of the boat.
 You could see them following the lure even though the water was very murky.
-I got a kick out to trying to twitch and dance the bait to provoke a last minute strike.
+I got a kick out to trying to twitch and dance the bait to provoke a last-minute strike.
 It actually worked a few times!

 About halfway up the east bank, our luck changed and the Basswife picked up a nice 12 incher.
 This was at about 1 PM and the action picked up from that point to when we left the lake at approximately 3:30 PM.